levianlp/MenjelajahRuangTheGame/README.md

 # MenjelajahRuangTheGame

-MenjelajahRuangTheGame for public, veryone can fork it and play with it
+MenjelajahRuangTheGame for public, feel free to fork it